dportik/SuperCRUNCH/docs/Analysis_Overview.md

 `>JX999516.1 LIOLAEMUS PICTUS VOUCHER LP111; EXOPHILIN 5 (EXPH5) GENE, PARTIAL CDS`

 Notice punctuation and parentheses are left intact and the line is simply converted to uppercase.
+The line is then checked to see if any supplied locus label is contained within.
 In this example, the 'EXOPHILIN 5' and 'EXOPHILIN' labels are both contained in the line and would produce a match, but 'EXOPHILIN-5' and 'EXOPHILIN PROTEIN 5' would not.
 The more specific or complex a label search term is, the less likely it is to produce an exact match.
 My recommendation is to find the simplest common denominator among records and include that label, along with more complex search labels.

 And finally, here is an example of the partial contents of a locus file used to retrieve UCE loci, and examples of the sequence records to be searched.
 Unfortunately, there does not appear to be a standard naming convention for the UCE loci on GenBank, so you may have to examine records to determine the best way to define search terms.
+These are specific to UCE records I found for a set of frog species.

 Locus search term file partial contents: